trifle-labs/anybody-problem/README.md

     ✔ NftVerifier.sol works

   Problem Tests
-    ✔ has the correct verifiers metadata, bodies, dust, solver addresses ✔ onlyOwner functions are really only Owner
+    ✔ has the correct verifiers problemMetadata, bodies, dust, solver addresses ✔ onlyOwner functions are really only Owner
     ✔ onlySolver functions are really only Solver
     ✔ has all the correct interfaces